8 Ways Servicemembers Can Choose a Job With Better Benefits

 If this is the case for you, these eight tips will help you assess your opportunities to find the job with the best benefits for you:

-- .
+- Make a list.
 Ask prospective employers for complete, itemized lists of salary and benefits that you're eligible for.
 Then, create a list with a column for each job you are considering.
 Mark the monthly or annual total for the following categories in each category.
 Add them up to calculate the best financial offer.
 You can go through this process even while evaluating potential positions before you receive job offers, too — for basic information, ask your network or do some research at online "water cooler" sites.

 - Salary.
 This one is simple: More is better.
 Also consider how much stability your finances require.
 If the job pays on commission, consider your skill set.
 Some people do very nicely on commission.
 Others are not born to do sales, or are thrust into markets that are not appropriate for their knowledge base.
 Before taking a commission-based position, be confident that you will bring in enough income to maintain your financial footing.
 If profit sharing or bonuses make up part of compensation, remember these are not guaranteed and may require years of service before you qualify.
 Finally, check the tax picture — if you received military bonuses or other service pay that was tax-exempt, your take-home from a civilian job might be less than you anticipate.
 Include salary in an "income" or "gross compensation" category.